 Deaf and hard-of-hearing students transitioning to college should always contact the Disability Office at their new school (this might also be known as the Disability Resource Center).
 Establishing that relationship right away gives new deaf and hard-of-hearing students access to campus resources, and sometimes community resources.
 I also recommend seeking out other students with similar experiences.
 Developing peer relationships with other students who use similar accommodations means you have someone who can give you advice or share experiences with.
 The Disability Office may be able to offer support for networking with other students.

-Scholarships for Deaf and Hard-of-Hearing Students
+Scholarships for Deaf and Hard of Hearing Students

 There are many scholarships available specifically for deaf and hard-of-hearing students.
 Some of the most prominent financial aid programs for such students include: